 Five Tips for Starting Your Genealogy Research

-My interest in genealogy started over ten years ago.
+My interest in genealogy research started over ten years ago.
 I began with oral family stories, handwritten notes, and a subscription to Ancestry.com.
 Now I have a family tree numbering over 1,500 people going back ten generations.

 My European American background includes authenticated Mayflower and Revolutionary War ancestors and countless fascinating stories about ordinary people who lived extraordinary lives.